sandeepseeram-techfirst/Cloud-Native-Bootcamp/AI-Development-Workshop/concepts.md

 - Predicting the purchase price for a specific product.

-- Determining the monthly earnings of potential customers
+- Determining the monthly earnings of potential customers.